 Right below the main terrace and gardens is the Saluting Battery.
 For nearly 500 years, it protected the harbour from attacks and fired salutes on special occasions or to greet arriving vessels.
 Nowadays, history is brought to life as the cannon is fired daily at 12 PM and 4 PM.
 You can watch the ceremony for free from the main terrace of Upper Barrakka Gardens, which is what we did.
 If you want to witness it up close, you have to pay a fee of €3, which includes a guided tour of the place.

-It is one of the unmissable experiences, although you have to make sure to get there early as it understandably gets very crowded.
+It is one of the unmissable experiences.
+You have to make sure to get there early though, as it understandably gets very crowded.

 Collegiate Parish Church of St. Paul’s Shipwreck